 Junos Automation Scripts Overview

 Junos automation consists of a suite of tools used to automate operational and configuration tasks on network devices running the Junos® operating system (Junos OS).
 The Junos automation toolkit is part of the standard Junos OS available on all switches, routers, and security devices running Junos OS.
-Junos automation tools, which leverage the native XML capabilities of Junos OS, include commit scripts, operation (op) scripts, event policies and event scripts, SNMP scripts, and macros.
+Junos automation tools, which leverage the native XML capabilities of Junos OS, include commit scripts and macros, operation (op) scripts, event policies and event scripts, and SNMP scripts.

 Junos automation simplifies complex configurations and reduces potential configuration errors.
 It saves time by automating operational and configuration tasks.
 It also speeds troubleshooting and maximizes network uptime by warning of potential problems and automatically responding to system events.